 Cache.
 Not the kind you spend.
 The kind squirrels use to store nuts.
-Your computer caches website files so sites you visit don’t take so long to load.
+Your computer caches website files so sites you visit often don’t take so long to load.
 This speeds up your ability to view the site, because your machine doesn’t need to re-download all the files.
 BUT, if changes have been made to a site recently, you may not see them.
-By clearing your cache, you delete the stored (old) files and force your machine to download a fresh copy of all the changes on the page.
+By clearing your cache, you delete the stored (old) files and force your computer to download a fresh copy of the website you’re viewing

 How to clear your cache: